MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Invoke-SPOSiteDesign.md

 ### Example 1

-The following example applies a site design whose script creates two lists, formats several of the columns, adds the lists to the site navigation, and then joins the site to an existing hub site.
+This example applies a site design whose script creates two lists, formats several of the columns, adds the lists to the site navigation, and then joins the site to an existing hub site.

 ```powershell
 C:\> Invoke-SPOSiteDesign -Identity 501z8c32-4147-44d4-8607-26c2f67cae82 -WebUrl "https://contoso.sharepoint.com/sites/projectgo”